 Susan M. Asai is an Associate Professor.
 Her primary areas of interest and research are Asian American music, particularly issues of music and identity, and Japanese folk performing arts.

-She teaches the following courses: “Music as a Means of Social Expression” “Music of Asia” “Music of Latin America and the Caribbean” “Historical Traditions: World Music” “Introduction to World Music”
+She teaches the following courses: “Music as a Means of Social Expression,” “Music of Asia,” “Music of Latin America and the Caribbean,” “Historical Traditions: World Music,” and “Introduction to World Music”